Haitian literature

 Haitian literature has been closely intertwined with the political life of Haiti.
-Haitian intellectuals turned successively or simultaneously to African traditions, France, Latin America, the UK, and the United States.
+Haitian intellectuals turned to African traditions, France, Latin America, the UK, and the United States, successively or simultaneously.
 At the same time, Haitian history has always been a rich source of inspiration for literature, with its heroes, its upheavals, its cruelties and its rites.

 The nineteenth century

-In the eighteenth century, settlers published descriptive and political works in France.
+In the eighteenth century, settlers in France published descriptive and political works.
 Haitian literature has its origins in the country's independence.

-In 1804, Fligneau's play The Haitian expatriate made its debut.
+In 1804, Fligneau's play The Haitian expatriate premiered.
 But the ruling classes and the intellectual elites in the emerging Haitian state remain imbued with French culture.
 There was a patriotic vein that recounted the deeds of convulsive independence.
 It adopted, over the 19th century, the successive literary currents coming from France: classicism, romanticism, Parnassianism, and symbolism.
 Major authors of this period include Antoine Dupré (1782–1816), Juste Chanlatte (1766–1828), François Romain Lhérisson (1798–1859) and Jules Solime Milscent (1778–1842), who founded the journal L'abeille haytienne in 1817.

-In this period of intense literary turmoils, newspapers like Le Républicain and later L'Union opened their pages to the first romantics.
+In this period of intense literary turmoil, newspapers like Le Républicain and later L'Union opened their pages to the first romantics.
 L'Observateur, created in 1819, published romantic poetry.
 In 1836 the group of the Cénacle was formed, with the romantic poets Ignace Nau (1808–1845) and Coriolan Ardouin (1812–1838).
 Later Oswald Durand (1840–1906) and Massillon Coicou (1867–1908) represented this movement.

-Theatrical production was equally rich and important, parallel to the emergence of melodrama in France.
+Theatrical production was equally rich and vital, parallel to the emergence of melodrama in France.
 All genres were represented: prose drama, tragedy, comedy, and works reflecting current and changing mores.

 At the end of the 19th century, Haitian literature was imbued with the prestige of the French language and almost exclusively oriented towards Paris.
 Touching only the literate francophone minority, it ignored Haitians' daily lives, despite a strong patriotic dimension.